larytet/codefight/README.md

-For the sake of desperate Google searchers here are Python solutions for Level 1-3 of the CodeFigt arcade.
+For the sake of desperate Google searchers here are Python solutions for Level 1-3 of the CodeFight arcade.

 ```Python
 def add(param1, param2):